barryclark/jekyll-now/biofactory/preparations.md

   * A tablet will not do
 * Arduino UNO microcontroller + USB cable or [a cheaper equivalent board](http://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems#Arduino_footprint-compatible_boards) such as Freeduino, Seeeduino or Sparkfun Redboard
   * Also check the [suppliers page](/suppliers/)
-* Soldering iron, helping hand, solder and heat shrink [iPrototype](https://iprototype.nl/products/accessoires/tools/Heat-Shrink-Kit)
+* Soldering iron, multimeter, helping hand, solder and heat shrink [iPrototype](https://iprototype.nl/products/accessoires/tools/Heat-Shrink-Kit)
 * M3 [DIN84](http://www.bevestigingsmateriaal.nl/bevestigingsmateriaal/bouten-schroeven/zaagsnede-kop/cilinderkopschroef-din-84/106) or [DIN933](http://www.bevestigingsmateriaal.nl/bevestigingsmateriaal/bouten-schroeven/buitenzeskant-kop/tapbouten-din-933/61) (what ever you prefer) bolts and nuts [DIN934](http://www.bevestigingsmateriaal.nl/bevestigingsmateriaal/moeren/zeskantmoer-din-934/75) in several lengths, such as 10 mm, 20 mm and 30 mm

 ## Software